 We are asking our congressional representatives to secure a pathway to citizenship for essential immigrant workers, farmworkers, people with DACA, TPS, and DED, and their families immediately as part of any recovery package being passed in reconciliation.
 Use the tool below to take action with us.

 HR 1512, The Climate Leadership and Environmental Action for our Nation’s (CLEAN) Future Act, introduced by Rep. Frank Pallone (D-N.J.), aims to achieve net-zero greenhouse gas emissions by 2050 in concert with the target identified by the United Nations Intergovernmental Panel on Climate Change to limit temperature increases to 1.5°C. These goals aim to avoid the most catastrophic consequences of climate change.
-Contact your Representatives and ask them to support this act using the tool below.
+The Sisters of St. Joseph of Carondelet encourage you to contact your Representatives and ask them to support this act.

 The CLEAN Future Act includes measures such as: